casey-martin/lss/README.md

 data to the Lactococcus relative abundance under the assumption that the rate of contamination is constant throughout the timecourse.
 In doing so, we hoped create a pseudo measure of absolute abundance.

-To run the bootleg core diversity analysis, execute the following:
+To run the core diversity analysis, execute the following:

 `sh core_diversity_analysis.sh`

+The `bootleg_core_div_analysis.ipynb` contains code to execute the same analysis using skbio.
+This is painfully slow, even with parallelization, and is strictly for educational purposes.